Skip to Main Content

 • You find information that is so specific that it can't lead to any significant conclusions.

-• The research problem is so case specific that it limits opportunities to generalize or apply the results to other contexts.
+• The research problem is so specific that it limits opportunities to generalize or apply the results to other contexts.

 • The significance of the research problem is limited to only a very small, unique population.